LiamPack/LiamPack.github.io/notes/linear_algebra.md

 <!-- ring coefficients, theorems for free modules, etc. -->

 ## Some Thoughts on Coordinates and Bases

 ### What is a Basis
 *Basis* is a term that actually pops up relatively frequently in mathematics.
-The least committal description I can come up with is: a *basis* is a bag of elements which, when you mix them according to some operation, you can generate any element you want.
-In linear algebra, this means taking linear combinations of vectors; in topology, this means taking countable unions and finite intersections of open sets; in measure theory, this means taking countable unions and intersections of measurable sets; and so forth.
+The least committal description I can come up with is: a *basis* is a "minimal" bag of elements which, when you mix them according to some operation, you can generate any element you want.
+In linear algebra, this means taking linear combinations of vectors which are linearly independent; in topology, this means taking countable unions and finite intersections of open sets; in measure theory, this means taking countable unions and intersections of measurable sets;
+and so forth.

 What's important about a basis is that, once you've chosen a particular basis (some call this "using up your degree of freedom," or